IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

 Parameters
 ----------

-  type (True, str, None)
+  disabled_value (True, str, None)
-    (Required for new resource) Type of the feature (BOOLEAN, STRING, NUMERIC).
+    (Required for new resource) Value of the feature when it is disabled.
+The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

-  description (False, str, None)
-    Feature description.

-  segment_rules (False, list, None)
-    Specify the targeting rules that is used to set different feature flag values for different segments.

-  name (True, str, None)
-    (Required for new resource) Feature name.

   collections (False, list, None)